kubevirt/community/design-proposals/mass_machine_type_transition.md

 * Allow user to specify certain VMs for updating machine type automation (e.g. by namespace)

 ## Non Goals
-While these additions could be beneficial to cluster-admins who wish to use the mass machine type transition (MMTT), these are not covered in the scope of this design proposal:
+While these additions are beneficial to cluster-admins who wish to use the mass machine type transition (MMTT), these will not be included in the initial implementation:
 * Allowing user to filter VMs by running state: a cluster admin may want to only update VMs that are offline.
 * Allowing user to filter VMs in ways other than by namespace; e.g. with label-selector
+* Subcommands that allow the user to monitor and manage the status of the MMTT job and affected VMs

+These will eventually be implemented in follow ups once the initial design is implemented.

-Also not covered in this design proposal is the method in which users/cluster admins will be informed that they have VMs with unsupported machine types.
+Additionally, this design proposal does not cover the method in which users/cluster admins will be informed that they have VMs with unsupported machine types.

 ## User Stories
 As a cluster-admin, I want an automated way to update the machine type of all VMs to be compatible with CentOS Stream X without interrupting my workflow.
 As a cluster-admin, I want to be able to include only certain VMs to be updated (e.g. by namespace).
 As a cluster-admin, I want to be in control of the behavior of running VMs being updated; I can determine whether I want to manually restart running VMs being updated or let the automation restart all of them for me.

 ## Repos
 [kubevirt/kubevirt](https://github.com/kubevirt/kubevirt)

 # Design
-Create a new virtctl command that will allow the user to automatically update the machine type of any VMs with a machine type that is no longer supported.
+Create a new virtctl command `virtctl convert-machine-types` that will allow the user to automatically update the machine type of any VMs with a machine type that is no longer supported.
 This command invokes a k8s `Job` that iterates through all VMs within a specified namespace (or all namespaces if none is specified), determines if the machine type is no longer supported, and updates it to the latest supported version.
+If the Job fails or is killed, it will be restarted with `restartPolicy=OnFailure` in the Job spec.
+The `restart-vm-required` label may then remain on a VM that has already been shut down, so the Job will first check VMs with the label and confirm if the machine types have been updated.
-Both the minimum supported machine type and the target machine type are constants that can be updated as future versions are released and more machine types are deprecated upon these releases.
+If they have, then the label will be removed, but if not, the label will remain and the VM will continue to be tracked until it is restarted and its machine type is updated.
+Both the minimum supported machine type and the target machine type will be determined (retrieved) and configured internally when the command is invoked, and these values will automatically be updated as future versions are released and more machine types are deprecated upon these releases.

 If the VM is running, the update will not take effect until it is restarted, so the label `restart-vm-required` will be applied to the VM until the VMI is removed (indicating the VM has been stopped), upon which the label will be cleared after verifying that its machine type has been successfully updated.
 The job will only terminate once all `restart-vm-required` labels have been cleared.
 By default, the user must handle stopping/restarting the labelled VMs manually.
 This is to allow the user to safely update the machine types of their VMs at a time they choose without worrying about workload interruptions.
 However, the user also has the option to allow the job to automatically restart every running VM that is being updated and apply the changes immediately.

-The options to select a specific namespace or restart the VMs immediately are configurable with the `NAMESPACE` and `RESTART_NOW` environment variables respectively.
+The options to specify by namespace, label-selector, or restart the VMs immediately are configurable with the `--namespace`, `--label-selector`, and `--restart-now` respectively.
+In follow-ups to the initial implementation, other methods of specifying which VMs to convert the machine types of will be added, such as specifying a single VM by name, or configuring a limit on the number of VMs that can be restarted at once when restarting the running VMs immediately.

 Given a VM with the following spec:
 ```yaml